 Caregiving requires immense strength and compassion.
 After giving so much of yourself to another person, you need opportunities to refill your cup.
 Yoga and meditation allow you to care for your body, mind, and spirit without pulling you away from your caregiving responsibilities.
 Not only are yoga and meditation easy to fit into your day, but you can also practice them with your senior loved one.
-Both seniors and their caregivers have a lot to gain from yoga and meditation, so check out this information, courtesy of Sewall House.
+Both seniors and their caregivers have a lot to gain from yoga and meditation.

 The gentleness and adaptability of yoga make it an excellent exercise for people of all ages and ability levels.
 Yoga gently stretches the muscles to release tension and improve flexibility.
 As a caregiver, it’s a simple way to relieve the pain and stiffness that arise from transfers and other physically demanding caregiving duties.
 Stretching also alleviates muscle tension from psychological causes; when your muscles are growing tight and painful from stress, stretching triggers your relaxation response so you’re mentally and physically at ease.

 Seniors, too, benefit from yoga.
 Whether practicing alongside a caregiver or adapting poses for chair yoga, senior yogis enjoy increased strength and flexibility.
 In turn, they lead more independent, vibrant lives and are less likely to suffer a fall.
-Per Medicare, seniors who do just 15 minutes of daily exercise are 25 percent less likely to suffer a disability or injury than those who do not.
+Seniors who do just 15 minutes of daily exercise are 25 percent less likely to suffer a disability or injury than those who do not.

 Seniors shouldn’t let health problems keep them from practicing yoga, provided their doctors clear them for exercise.
-As Sixty and Me explains, yoga actually improves common health issues such as arthritis, high blood pressure, and type 2 diabetes.
+Yoga improves common health issues such as arthritis, high blood pressure, and type 2 diabetes.
 Yoga may even protect against cognitive decline and dementia.
 What’s more, yoga can be modified to meet your current health and circumstances.

-Additionally, yoga can do wonders to other areas of your physical health, particularly gut health.
+Additionally, yoga can do wonders for other areas of physical health, particularly the gut.
 When good bacteria thrive in your gut, other areas of your health improve, such as your immune system and mood.
-A diet rich in probiotics and prebiotics is essential to keeping your gut healthy, but exercise can also contribute positively to your gut—after all, exercise improves your stress levels, which are also connected to what you eat.
+A diet rich in probiotics and prebiotics is essential to keeping your gut healthy, but exercise can also contribute positively to your gut — after all, exercise improves your stress levels, which are also connected to what you eat.
 When paired together, practicing yoga and taking care of your gut can really give you that boost you need to stay happy and healthy.